Inside: Comparison tells you that you’re not good enough. The way you are is bad. It’s destructive and soul-destroying. And it is a liar.

 I love my work and the greatest strengths I bring to it are the very characteristics I used to judge and wish away.

-I share 6 questions you can use to notice where and how comparison shows up for you and how to quiet that noise so you can live fully present and meaningfully engaged in your life, focused on walking out your values and priorities.
-In the video, I break each question down and offer examples to help you apply them to your unique circumstances.
+I share 7 questions you can use to notice where and how comparison shows up for you and how to quiet that noise so you can live fully present and meaningfully engaged in your life, focused on walking out your values and priorities.
+My Life Visioning Workbook can help you get more clarity about who you choose to be and the life you truly want and need for wholeness and freedom.

 - Who am I and what do I truly want or need?